-More heavy trucks on roads are also at variance with the results of a June 2011 poll "Community attitudes to transportation" conducted by Auspoll.
-The research showed that, in part, after polling 1510 "nationally representative' persons on various transport questions that "most people want changes in the way that trucks use the roads.
+The research showed that, in part, after polling 1510 nationally representative persons on various transport questions that most people want changes in the way that trucks use the roads.
 In this regard:

-- ► 68% support the introduction of truck-only lanes on major arterial roads; - ► 61% support restricting truck movements in cities to non-peak periods; - ► 53% support banning the use of very large trucks in cities; while - ► 33% support making trucks pay more for the use of roads in daylight hours (34% oppose this).
+- 68% support the introduction of truck-only lanes on major arterial roads; - 61% support restricting truck movements in cities to non-peak periods; - 53% support banning the use of very large trucks in cities; while - 33% support making trucks pay more for the use of roads in daylight hours (34% oppose this).

-The Wollongong Transport Coalition notes that Neighbourhood Forum 5, which operates under the auspices of Wollongong City Council, at its meeting of 6 July 2011, resolved to make a submission objecting to both the proposed lifting of a curfew on grain truck movements to the terminal and removing the current limit of 200,000 tonnes per annum on road haulage of grain to the Port Kembla Grain Terminal.
-In addition, Neighbourhood Forum 5, noted and recommended that:
+The Wollongong Transport Coalition notes that Neighbourhood Forum 5, which operates under the auspices of Wollongong City Council, at its meeting of 6 July 2011, Neighbourhood Forum 5 resolved to make a submission objecting to both the proposed lifting of a curfew on grain truck movements to the terminal and removing the current limit of 200,000 tonnes per annum on road haulage of grain to the Port Kembla Grain Terminal.
+In addition, Neighbourhood Forum 5, noted and recommended that a.
+A nominated maximum tonnage of grain by road (no more than 50 per cent increase over the present limit of 200,000 tonnes per annum).